Sanibel Island: Things to Do Outdoors

 "It's a living creature," I explain.
 "We need to leave it for some other little boy to enjoy."

 He is disappointed, but he brightens up with the promise of a ride in a surrey.
-With 22 miles of paved trails, Sanibel Island is a bikers' paradise.
+With 22 miles of paved trails, it is a bikers' paradise for one of the many things to do in Sanibel Island.
 There are plenty of places to rent bikes on the island.
 We pick our vehicle then head off down Tarpon Bay Road for a look at the bay.

 Afterwards, we ride around for a while with no particular place to go.
 A passing tram (one more reason why cars aren't needed on Sanibel) catches my son's eye, and I tell him that it is one more thing we can add to our list for our next visit.